 4 Common Nonprofit Startup Mistakes

 It is hard enough to start a nonprofit.
 Do not make these mistakes.

 Starting a charitable (501(c)(3) nonprofit is complex, with many missteps possible at any point.
-Going from nothing to a sustainable and financially healthy nonprofit is not for the timid.
+Going from nothing to a sustainable and financially healthy nonprofit is tough.

-First, make sure you understand what a nonprofit is, For instance, there are many types of nonprofits, but the 501(c)(3) organization (public charity) is what we usually think of when we set out to solve some social problem.
+First, make sure you understand what a charitable nonprofit is, For instance, there are many types of nonprofits listed by the IRS under section 501(c), but the 501(c)(3) organization (aka "public charity") is what we usually think of when we set out to solve some social problem.
 These are the groups that educate, heal, advocate, alleviate, or bring together people of a particular faith.
-They receive special treatment from the IRS, such as being able to provide a tax deduction to some of their donors and exemption from many federal and state taxes.

 Second, make sure you understand how a charitable nonprofit organization is different from a for-profit organization.
 For example, a business pursues a profit.
 Profit is its reason to exist.
-But charitable nonprofits pursue a social mission first, and all its income goes to that mission.
+But charitable nonprofits pursue a social purpose first, and all income goes to that purpose.
 A for-profit business is owned by someone, either a person or shareholders.
-A charitable nonprofit belongs to no one.
+A charitable nonprofit belongs to no one person or group.
 It answers to the public and exists for the common good.

-Just having passion about a cause will not be enough.
+Just having a passion for a cause will not be enough.
 Nonprofits require just as much foresight and knowledge about running an organization as any for-profit business does.
+It takes money to get started and marketing smarts to bring in the money to sustain the organization.

 Here are the most common mistakes nonprofit founders make.
 Avoid them, and you might be off to a great start.